1jour1vin

 About the estate:

-Originally a simple farmstead in Figeac, Cheval Blanc became an independent property in 1832 when Jean-Jacques Ducasse, president of the Libourne court, purchased it and built the current château.
-His descendants undertook major works, particularly drainage, and by the end of the Second Empire, the estate had reached its current size (37 hectares) and was among the most renowned in Saint-Émilion.
-Its terroir, similar to that of Pomerol with ancient gravel and sand on clay, explains the originality of its grape varieties, dominated by Cabernet Franc and complemented by Merlot.
-The descendants of President Ducasse remained at the helm of the estate until it was bought in 1998 by Bernard Arnault (LVMH) and Albert Frère.
-The latter appointed Pierre Lurton as general manager and provided the château with a new winery, designed by Christian de Portzamparc.
+Originally a simple farmstead in Figeac, Cheval Blanc became an independent estate in 1832 when Jean-Jacques Ducasse, president of the Libourne court, purchased it and had the current château built.
+His descendants undertook major improvements, particularly drainage work, and by the end of the Second Empire, the estate had reached its current size (37 hectares) and was ranked among the most renowned in Saint-Émilion.
+Its terroir, of the Pomerol type with gravel and ancient sand over clay, explains the uniqueness of its vineyard composition, dominated by Cabernet Franc and complemented by Merlot.
+The descendants of President Ducasse remained at the helm of the estate until its acquisition in 1998 by Bernard Arnault (LVMH) and Albert Frère.
+They appointed Pierre Lurton as general manager and provided the château with a new cellar, designed by Christian de Portzamparc.

 Robert Parker - Wine Advocate